leosoaivan/cs50_final/README.md

 ## Features
 1. A user can create an account via email/password or Google.
 An email address can be used only once, regardless of authentication type.
-2. A password user can reset their password
+2. A password user can reset their password.
 3. On their Dashboard page, a user can ask a question and receive a randomly-picked, standard Magic 8 Ball answer.
 This is limited to the 10 most recent entries.
 4. On the Forum page, a user can view questions and answers from all users, limited to the 10 most recent entries.
 5. On the Setting page, a user can delete their account completely.
 Their entries are not deleted, but their initials are removed.

-## Potential TODO:
+## Potential features:
-- Give the users the ability to "like" a Q/A entry on the Forum Page
+- Give users the ability to "like" a Q/A entry on the Forum Page.
-- Give the users the ability to "flag" a Q/A entry on the Forum Page
+- Give users the ability to "flag" a Q/A entry on the Forum Page.
+- Give users the ability to paginate through entries.
 - Create an admin panel to help with moderation of Forum Page.
 - Give password users the ability to change their password.